Colonial roots of gender inequality in Africa: History

 Scholars point to the colonial legacy of African underdevelopment to explain gender inequality and female disempowerment.
 When Europeans settled in Uganda it caused a century-long transformation of Kampala which led to a gender Kuznets curve.
 African men were educated and employed in the white-collar (high-status) economy built by the Europeans.
 Women, on the other hand, were slower to obtain education and employment in the white-collared economy.
 This disparity contributed to the gender inequality gap in the early pre-colonial period, however, the gender gap gradually decreased during the late colonial era.
 Economist believed the gender gap may have been rooted in indigenous social norms.
 Less-educated women often worked in traditional informal economies rather than formal work.
 Consequently, they were subjected to marital gender inequality in comparison to women who worked in the formal economies created by Europeans.

 Literature often characterized African women as subservient to their fathers and husbands.
 But in pre-colonial Africa, women were queen-mothers, queen-sisters; princesses, chiefs and holders of offices and villages, occasional warriors, and in one well known case, the Lovedu, the supreme monarch.
+Yet, colonial laws and regulations restricted women's access to land and other resources, which resulted in their exclusion.
+In many African communities, colonization displaced women from their traditional roles in society, eroding their prestige and limiting them to passive beneficiaries of support.

-Women in post-colonial Africa, on the other hand, were not always protected from certain abuses because they no longer held societal or political power.
-Many scholars believe African women became virtually voiceless, unable to gain economic and educational equality.
+Furthermore, many African indigenous traditions, like widow inheritance were made either completely illegal or restricted severely by colonial authorities, meaning that women would not benefit as they would during the pre-colonial period.
+The criminalization of indigenous ways of life frequently resulted in the demonization of African cultures.
+By imposing their own rules and ideals, which included a Westernized gender ideology that delegitimized native cultural practices, the colonial authorities intended to change the "uncivilized" African societies.
+As a result, women in post-colonial Africa were not always protected from certain abuses because their societal or political power was severely limited.
+Many scholars believe African women became virtually voiceless, unable to gain economic and political equality.

+Theories of gender inequality in Africa

+Different theoretical frameworks have been identified by scholars as being at the root of gender inequality in Africa.
+Most theories establish that contemporary African societies cannot be viewed outside the context of European colonialism, as it is through this lens that the oppression and marginalization of women in Africa can be understood.
+Scholars generally believe that the present-day African patriarchal system is one modeled after the Eurocentric perspective, in which European hierarchical structures were adopted, contributing to the diminution of women's roles in family and home life throughout the continent.
+They identify notions of coloniality of power and coloniality of gender to help explain the genesis of gender inequality on the continent.